AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES8_string-padding-object-entries-object-values-and-more.md

 ```

 Notice how I wrote a comma at the end of the second property.
-It will not throw any error if you don't put it but it's a better practice to follow as it will make the life easier to your colleague or team members.
+It will not throw any error if you don't put it, but it's a better practice to follow as it will make the life easier to your colleague or team members.

 ```js
 // I write